jupyter-widgets/tutorial/README.md

 ## Tutorial materials

-To get the tutorial materials, clone this repository.
+To get the tutorial materials, clone this repository. *We anticipate making changes to the tutorial content through the end of June, 2018.*

 ## Using binder